-BITS AND PIECES - WHAT TO KNOW ABOUT CHEWING GUMCategory:
+BITS & PIECES - WHAT TO KNOW ABOUT CHEWING GUMCategory:

 National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information

 Chewing gum during the workday was associated with higher productivity and fewer cognitive problems, raised cortisol levels in the morning, and did not affect heart rate.
 The results emphasize that chewing gum can attenuate reductions in alertness, suggesting that chewing gum enhances worker performance.